Compact and Optimal Deep Learning with Recurrent Parameter Generators: Recurrent Parameter Generator

-$\{\boldsymbol{R}_i\}$ tend to lead to destructive weight sharing and lead to better utilization of the parameter capacity.

-\textbf{Even Parameter Distribution for Different Layers.} While it is easy to randomly sample elements from the $\mathbf{W}$ when generating parameters for each layer, it may not be optimal as some elements in $\mathbf{W}$ may never be used, and some elements may be used more than average.
-We use an equalization technique to guarantee all elements of $\mathbf{W}$ are evenly sampled.
-Suppose the size of the $\mathbf{W}$ is $N$, and the total size of parameters of layers to be generated is $M$, $M>N$.
-We first generate $\floor*{\frac{M}{N} }$ arrays $\{x|x=1,..,N\}$ and concatenate them with $(M \mod N)$ elements randomly sampled from array $\{x|x=1,..,M\}$.
-We call the concatenated array index array $u \in \Re^M$.
-We randomly shuffle all elements in $u$.
-When initializing each layer's parameter, we sequentially get indices of chosen elements from the shuffled index array $u$.
-In this way, each layer's parameters are randomly and evenly sampled from $\mathbf{W}$.
-We refer to $\mathbf{W}$ as \textit{model rings} since elements are recurrently used in a loop.
-For data saving efficiency, we just need to save two random seed numbers (one for sampling $(M \mod N)$ elements and one for shuffling) instead of saving the large index array $u$.
+\textbf{Even Parameter Sampling and Model Ring.} While it is easy to randomly sample elements from $\mathbf{W}$ when generating parameters for each layer, it may not be optimal as some elements in $\mathbf{W}$ may not be evenly used, and some elements in $\mathbf{W}$ used at all due to sampling fluctuation.
+A simple equalization technique can be used to guarantee all elements of $\mathbf{W}$ are evenly sampled.
+Suppose the size of $\mathbf{W}$ is $M$, and the size of parameter $\mathbf{\hat{\mathbf{W}}}$ of the model to be generated is $N$, $N>M$.
+As we mentioned earlier, there are $L$ layers and they require $\{\|K_1\|,\dots,\|K_L\|\}$ parameters respectively.
+As $N>M$, we can use $W$ as a ring: we first draw the first $\|K_1\|$ parameters from $\mathbf{\hat{\mathbf{W}}}$ followed by a pre-generated random permutation $p_1$ and a pre-generated random element-wise sign flipping $b_1$ to construct layer-1 kernel $\mathbf{K}_1$.
+Then we draw the next $\|K_2\|$ parameters from $\mathbf{\hat{\mathbf{W}}}$ followed by pre-generated random permutation $p_2$ and a pre-generated random element-wise sign flipping $b_2$.
+We continue this process and wrap around when there is not enough entries left from $\mathbf{\hat{\mathbf{W}}}$.
+We refer to $\mathbf{\hat{\mathbf{W}}}$ together with this sampling strategy as \textit{model rings} since the free parameters are recurrently used in a loop.
+We illustrate the general parameter generator in Fig.\ref{fig:modelring_}{\bf U} and RPG in Fig.\ref{fig:modelring_}{\bf L}.
+This For data saving efficiency, we just need to save several random seed numbers instead of saving the pre-generated permutations $\{p_1,\dots,p_L\}$ and sign flipping operations $\{b_1,\dots,b_L\}$.

-\textbf{Batch Normalization.} We find the model performance is relatively sensitive to the batch normalization parameters.
-To achieve better performance, each of the convolution layers needs to have its own batch normalization parameters.
-But in general, batch normalization is relatively negligible.
-We show later that when $\mathbf{W}$ is extremely small (e.g., $36$K parameters), the size of batch normalization should be considered.
+\textbf{Batch Normalization.} Model performance is relatively sensitive to the batch normalization parameters.
+For better performance, each convolution layer needs to have its own batch normalization parameters.
+In general, however, the size of batch normalization is relatively negligible.
+Yet when $\mathbf{W}$ is extremely small (e.g., $36$K parameters), the size of batch normalization should be considered.